personium/website/src/document-writer/README.md

 1. Fork the following GitHub repository
     1. [Personium Documentation Website](https://github.com/personium/website)
 1. Clone to your local environment
-1. Update the document by referring to [Repository README](https://github.com/personium/website)
+1. Read the [README](https://github.com/personium/website) before you starts working on the bug fix and/or improvement.
 1. Push to Fork's own GitHub repository and issue a Pull Request to the parent repository of the Fork

 By performing the above procedure, the Personium project members will review and publish it in an appropriate form.